VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 ### Day night screenshot test

-Dark theme support doubles testing effort.
+Dark theme doubles testing effort.
 You have to check 2 UIs per one feature: light and dark version.
 I as a lazy developer want to avoid it by automation.